Be aware of Acas imitators

 - What they actually said (specific words, phrases etc) about Acas and their connection with Acas? - Please keep any documentary evidence you may have.

-Have you fallen victim to an Acas Imitator - all may not be lost!
+Do you believe you may have fallen victim to an Acas Imitator - all may not be lost!

-You should seek legal advice as you may have a claim against the Acas Imitator and you may be able to make a complaint to the Office of Fair Trading.
+You should seek legal advice as you may have a claim against the Acas Imitator and you may be able to make a complaint to the Advertising Standards Agency, or in some cases, your local Trading Standards Office.